Home | Playful Learning Activities | Language & Literacy | Preparing for Kindergarten: Supporting Emergent Writing Skills

 Activities to Practice Writing Skills

 Children learn and gain interest in writing through exposure to print (letters, signs, etc.) in their environment.
-For teachers to support children’s writing, there should be a variety of opportunities to practice throughout the children’s day.
+Teachers support children’s writing by incorporating opportunities to write during play activities throughout the day.

-• Practice name writing.
+• Practice name-writing.
 One of the first words children usually learn to write is their first name — and often, children will express interest in wanting to learn the letters of their own name.
-Name writing can be incorporated often in the classroom by having children sign their name on their art projects, or by having a sign-in and sign-out sheet where children log their names.
+Name writing can be incorporated into classroom routines and activities by having children sign their name on their artwork, or by using a sign-in and sign-out sheet where children log their names.

 • Give each child a journal to practice writing.
-Journals offer a great opportunity for children to not only practice their writing skills, but also have a record of their progress throughout the year.
-Purchase each child a journal for writing, drawing pictures and doing activities throughout the year.
+Journals offer a great opportunity for children to practice their writing skills, with the added benefit of becoming a record of their progress throughout the year.
+Purchase each child a journal for writing, drawing pictures, and doing activities throughout the year.
 The journal will also make a very special keepsake for families to hold onto.

 Resources for Further Reading